gobeyondidentity/bi-sdk-react-native/README.md

 ```

 ### Using `expo`
-> :warning: This package cannot be used in "Expo Go" because [it requires custom native code](https://docs.expo.io/workflow/customizing/).
-However you can leverage this library with a [development build](https://docs.expo.dev/development/introduction/) or [prebuild](https://docs.expo.dev/workflow/prebuild/).
+> :warning: This package [requires custom native code](https://docs.expo.io/workflow/customizing/) and can be used with [Development builds](https://docs.expo.dev/develop/development-builds/introduction/) or  [prebuild](https://docs.expo.dev/workflow/prebuild/) and cannot be used with Expo Go.

 1. Install the SDK:
 ```
-expo install @beyondidentity/bi-sdk-react-native
+npx expo install @beyondidentity/bi-sdk-react-native
 ```

 2. Add the SDK [config plugin](https://docs.expo.dev/guides/config-plugins/) to the [plugins array](https://docs.expo.dev/versions/latest/config/app/#plugins) of your app.{json,config.js,config.ts}: